volodymyrhudyma/blog/content/blog/2020-06-01-generators-in-javascript.md

 tag:
   - JavaScript
 teaser: Generator function - a special kind of function that can stop midway and continue execution from the place where it stopped.
-This function returns generator object, which conforms to both - iterable and iterator protocol...
+This function returns a generator object, which conforms to both - iterable and iterator protocol...
 date: 2020-06-01T13:51:11.139Z
 ---
 **Generator function** - a special kind of function that can stop midway and continue execution from the place where it stopped.

-This function returns generator object, which conforms to both - iterable and iterator protocol.
+This function returns a generator object, which conforms to both - iterable and iterator protocol.

 For creating a generator function, `function*` syntax is used.